-Element Browser
+Element tab of the Browser Window

-Getting to know the Element Browser
+Getting to know the Element tab of the Browser window

-Introducing the Element Browser

-The Element Browser provides a view of all the important aspects of an element including Attributes, Operations, Tagged Values, Files, Internal Requirements, Relationships, Constraints Maintenance and Project Maintenance Items and more.
-It is a useful window to use in conjunction with the Project Browser as it provides all the details of an element selected in the Project Browser conveniently collected in a single view.
+Introducing the Element tab of the Browser window The 'Element' tab of the Browser window provides a view of all the important aspects of an element including Attributes, Operations, Tagged Values, Files, Internal Requirements, Relationships, Constraints, Maintenance and Project Maintenance Items and more.
+It is a useful window to use in conjunction with another tab of the Browser window as it provides all the details of an element selected in the other tab conveniently collected in a single view.

-Where to Ribbon: Design > Element > Properties
+Where to Ribbon: Explore > Portals > Windows >

-find the > Element Browser
+find the Explore > Element Browser

-Element Ribbon: Show > Portals > Window >

-Browser Explore > Element Browser

-Ribbon: Start > Explore > Browse >
+Element tab Ribbon: Start > Desktop > Design >

+of the Browser

-Element Browser
+Browser

-Usage of the The Element Browser can be used to Element view and to edit all the important aspects Browser of an element.
-While the Project Browser will help the modeler navigate through and locate elements in the repository, the Element Browser will allow the element to be explored in detail.
+Usage of the The 'Element' tab of the Browser

+Element tab window can be used to view and to edit all the important aspects of an element.

+Browser While the 'Project' tab of the Browser window will help the modeler navigate window through and locate elements in the repository, the 'Element' tab will allow the element to be explored in detail.
-Options for the Element Browser

-The Element Browser can be used to view and edit most of the aspects of an element.
+Options for the Element tab of the Browser window The 'Element' tab of the Browser window can be used to view and edit most of the aspects of an element.
 For example, Relationships can be viewed and deleted, Attributes and Operations, Constraints, Project Management and Maintenance items and more can be viewed and new ones created.
-Having the window open while viewing elements in the Project Browser will give a simple overview of which aspects of the element have been detailed, without the need to expand the + indicator to view the details.
+Switching to the 'Element' tab while viewing elements in the 'Project' tab of the window will give a simple overview of which aspects of the element have been detailed, without the need to expand the + indicator to view the details.

-New items can be added to the element and existing ones deleted directly from the Element Browser window from the context menu.
+New items can be added to the element and existing ones deleted directly from the 'Element' tab, from the context menu.

-Learn more about the Element Browser Element Browser
+Learn more about the Element tab of the Browser window Element tab of the Browser window